How Does Burkitt Lymphoma Manifest Itself?

 What Is Burkitt Lymphoma?

 Non-Hodgkin's lymphoma is a fast-growing type of cancer of the lymphatic system where abnormal amounts of incomplete WBC (white blood cells) are produced.
-When this happens, these WBC are accumulated on different body parts.
+When this happens, these WBCs are accumulated on different body parts.
 Burkitt lymphoma is a type of non-Hodgkin's lymphoma that affects the B lymphocytes.
 Hence, it is also called B-cell lymphoma.
 This cancer is a fast-growing type of cancer, and it has to be treated as soon as the diagnosis is made to prolong the lifespan of the individual.

 What Are the Types of Burkitt Lymphoma?

-The world health organization (WHO) classified Burkitt lymphoma into the following three types, namely -
+The World Health Organization (WHO) classified Burkitt lymphoma into the following three types, namely -

 1. Endemic Burkitt Lymphoma (African): This type of Burkitt lymphoma is prevalent among the children of Africa.
 The children affected are between the ages of four and seven.
 It affects boys more than girls.

 2. Sporadic Burkitt Lymphoma (Non-African): This type of Burkitt lymphoma is a type that affects people globally other than in Africa.
 About one to two percent of lymphoma cases are Burkitt lymphoma worldwide.
-About 40% of pediatric lymphoma cases are Burkitt lymphoma in the US and western Europe.
+About 40 of pediatric lymphoma cases are Burkitt lymphoma in the US and Western Europe.

 3. Immunodeficiency Associated Burkitt Lymphoma: This type of Burkitt lymphoma occurs in severely immunocompromised people.
 It is widespread in people with HIV (human immunodeficiency virus) infection as this virus makes the person immunocompromised.
 This type of Burkitt lymphoma can also be seen in people who have congenital immune disorders or if a person intakes immunosuppressant drugs for an extended period of time.